Open to opportunities — Backend / Platform rolesBangkok Metropolitan Area, Thailand

 • Consistency boundary: the hot path only records facts the domain already accepts; projections catch up asynchronously.

-If this is wrong: Wrong idempotency or missing ordering keys produces duplicate hires, double notifications, or poisoned consumers that stall the whole drain.
+Wrong idempotency or missing ordering keys produces duplicate hires, double notifications, or poisoned consumers that stall the whole drain.

-Used in — HR recruitment platform (lifecycle events, search and webhook fan-out) and messaging-heavy CRM edges: async work carries integration load so interactive APIs stay within their latency envelope.
+HR recruitment platform (lifecycle events, search and webhook fan-out) and messaging-heavy CRM edges: async work carries integration load so interactive APIs stay within their latency envelope.

 Experience